Marco Fusi (clarinetist): Career

 Also in 2012 he was invited to perform on National Television of Serbia.

 In 2014 he was given the International Award Artelario - Villa Vigoni for his work as a composer for the theater.

 The influences of his compositions are music of Balkans and Eastern Europe, klezmer, jazz and classical music.

-He has also worked as an academic at the Catholic University of Milan, writing a university manual.
+Alongside his musical career, Marco Fusi has been a prominent advocate for civil rights and freedom of artistic expression.
+His legal battle regarding artistic freedom in public spaces gained international attention, leading to an official parliamentary inquiry at the European Parliament European Parliament, Parliamentary questions, 14 April 2016, E-002883-16, "Freedom of artistic expression".Furthermore, he is an established author of philosophical and anthropological essays published and held by the Sacred Heart Catholic University (Università Cattolica del Sacro Cuore) in Milan.